Two women having a conversation on couches in a relaxed setting.

 • No. Our approach is grounded and professional.
 We aren't here to shame; we are here to provide literacy and safety tools so that everyone can work in a respectful environment.

 • Absolutely.
-While the core frameworks of generational literacy are consistent, the session is flexible enough to be tailored to your organisation's specific language, internal policies, and current cultural challenges.
+While the core frameworks of sexual harassment literacy are consistent, the session is flexible enough to be tailored to your organisation's specific language, internal policies, and current cultural challenges.
 We ensure the conversation feels like a natural extension of your existing team culture.

-• We are platform-agnostic (Zoom, Teams, etc.) and can use our tech or yours.
+• We are platform-agnostic (Zoom, Teams, etc.) and can use our meeting platform or yours.

 • To protect the psychological safety of our participants and encourage real engagement, we do not allow sessions to be recorded.
 This ensures that every conversation stays within the room, allowing your people to engage authentically without fear of being captured on camera.